📅 When to Camp — Seasonal Overview

 - Camp stove + fuel + cooking gear

-- Water containers (2L/person/day minimum)
+- Water containers (2L/person/day min.)

-- First aid kit + personal meds
+- First aid kit + personal medications

 - SPF 50+ sunscreen + broad-brim hat

-- Insect repellent (tropical-strength for QLD/NT)
+- Insect repellent (DEET for QLD/NT)

 - Headlamp + spare batteries

-- Map / GPS (don't rely solely on phone)
+- Map / GPS — don't rely solely on phone

-- Layered clothing inc. warm layer
+- Layered clothing inc. warm mid-layer

-- PLB / satellite comm (remote areas)
+- PLB / satellite communicator (remote)

-Frequently Asked Questions
+❓ Frequently Asked Questions

 When is the best time to camp in Australia?

-What essential gear should I bring?
+What essential gear should I bring for camping in Australia?

 Is it safe to camp in the Australian bush?